 Digitisation and Imaging

-Digitisation and imaging allow us to produce high resolution images of our specimens, associated with high quality data.
-Together these processes allow us to search and work with our collections in novel ways, and to allow us to share our data with botanists worldwide, in partial fulfilment of our commitment to data repatriation under the Convention on Biological Diversity.
+We are on the way to making all our data and images available online.
+This will allow us and researchers worldwide to search and work with our collections in novel ways, in partial fulfilment of our commitment to data repatriation under the Convention on Biological Diversity.

 In September 2024, the herbarium installed a state-of-the-art digitisation suite courtesy of funding from the National Parks and Wildlife Service under the project Transforming Trinity’s Herbarium.
 This funding runs until 2031 and will allow us to image and fully database our herbarium collections, and to share the data online.